guanroger/guanroger/README.md

 - 🔭 **Enthusiast in Computer Graphics, Game Design, and Animation**
 - 🌱 Exploring advanced 3D modeling and animation techniques with tools like Blender, Maya, and other industry standards.
 - 🎨 Passionate about blending technical expertise with creativity to bring artistic projects to life through computer science.
-- 🖥️ Skilled in coding, with a focus on creating visually compelling applications.
+- 🖥️ Skilled in programming, with a focus on creating visually compelling applications.
 - ⚡ Aspiring to become a top-tier specialist in the Computer Graphics, Game Development, or Visual Effect industries.
+- 😄 **Fun Fact**: I love movies and animations!
+Feel free to DM me to chat about anything related.
+- 🎮 Recently developed several fun computer games – check them out [here](https://rogerguan.itch.io/)!

 ---
 ### 🎓 Academic History